shivanshdave/2020-432/projects/project2/README.md

 # Project 2 for 432

 # This material is a work in progress.
 There will be a final version posted before class on Thursday 2020-03-19.
+Do not rely on what you see below yet.

 # The Four Deliverables